 The remarkable Collection holds treasures from all over the world:

-- Paintings by renowned French artists including Degas, Manet and Cézanne
+• Paintings by renowned French artists including Manet, Cézanne and over 20 paintings by Degas.

 Sir William Burrell was a highly successful business man and international art collector.
 He and his wife Constance generously gifted their Collection of some 9,000 objects to Glasgow in 1944.
 The opening of the specially built Burrell Collection in Pollok Country Park in 1983 served as a catalyst for the rejuvenation of Glasgow as a major cultural city.
 Once again, Burrell’s great legacy will help to transform Glasgow as the reopening of the Burrell 2020 will play an important role in Glasgow’s wider Tourism and Visitor Plan to increase visitor numbers by one million by 2023.